 5. Stepped Undercut

-Disconnect styles can be created in many ways, which is part of the reason why they’re so popular at the moment.
-So, if you’re after a cool and one-of-a-kind type of haircut, then a unique disconnected undercut is perfect.
+Disconnect styles can be created in many ways, which is part of why they’re so popular now.
+So, a unique disconnected undercut is perfect if you’re after a cool and one-of-a-kind type of haircut.
 Just let this cool stepped style inspire you with its unusually awesome zigzag shape.

 6. Spiked Undercut